Daniwave100/Chess./README.md

 ## 🎯 Background

 This is a slightly modified chess game that is played in the console/terminal.
 I wanted to build something more complex than my previous projects while also deepening my understanding of object-oriented programming (OOP).
-This project served as a great learning experience in Java before taking a university course on the language.
+This project served as a great learning experience in Java before taking a university course in the language.

 ## 🕹️ How to Play